Admission to the Deakin Medical Course for international students

 International full fee paying places in the Bachelor of Medicine Bachelor of Surgery course (H311) are available.
 These places will be subject to demonstration of proficiency in spoken and written English.

 Minimum entry requirements

-- A minimum International English Language Testing System (IELTS) score of 7.0, with 7.0 or over in the written band and 7.0 or over in the spoken band.
+- A minimum International English Language Testing System (IELTS) overall score of 7.0, with at least 7.0 in each band.
 More information is available at www.ielts.org

 - Applicants whose undergraduate degree was conducted and examined entirely in English, are considered for exemption from IELTS testing.

 - International applicants may apply with GAMSAT (Graduate Australian Medical Schools Admissions Test) or MCAT (Medical College Admissions Test) scores.
 The minimum GAMSAT score is at least 50 in each Section and a score of at least 50 overall.
 The minimum score for the MCAT test is 8/8/8 for tests taken prior to 2016.
 For tests taken from January 2016 onwards, the minimum score is 125 in each section.
 Bonuses will be awarded for relevant prior clinical experience.